Brikaa/security-assignment-2/report/report.md

 - **Test CVSS vector:** `CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:P/VC:H/VI:L/VA:N/SC:N/SI:N/SA:N`
 - **Description of the type of the vulnerability:** <https://owasp.org/www-community/attacks/xss/>
 - **Description of the vulnerability:** an attacker can inject arbitrary HTML/CSS/JavaScript by putting them in the `lang` parameter in `/bank/customize.jsp`
-- **Impact:** severe impact; an attacker can send such link to other users; the link appears as if it is genuine but it can contain an evil script or form that can cause the victim's data to be stolen
+- **Impact:** severe impact; an attacker can send such link to other users; the link appears as if it is genuine but the page can contain an evil script or form that can cause the victim's data to be stolen
 - **Recommendations:** <https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html>

 ## Cross site scripting in `/search.jsp`